matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

 It'll install DirectX related files on the repository.

 ## 2. Get sal.h

 On non-Windows platform, DirectXMath requires [sal.h](https://github.com/dotnet/corert/blob/master/src/Native/inc/unix/sal.h).
-The steps are as follows.

-1. Move to `./Texconv-Custom-DLL/shell_scripts`.
-2. Type `bash get_sal.h`.
+Move to `./Texconv-Custom-DLL/shell_scripts` and type `bash get_sal.h`.
-3. It will put the file into `./unix_headers/sal/`.
+It will put the file into `./unix_external/sal/`.

 ## 3. Build .so with a shell script